The memory infrastructure

 For high-volume teams

-All plans include TLS encryption, AWS-native infrastructure, and the full Python SDK.
-No credit card required for the free tier.
+All plans include TLS encryption, AWS-native infrastructure, all four memory types, and the full Python SDK.
+No credit card required for Free.

 Start in under 5 minutes.
 No infrastructure to configure.
 No servers to manage.
 Just memory that works.